rstudio/gt/tests/testthat/_snaps/resolver.md

       resolve_rows_l("not a row", exibble_gt_1)
     Condition
       Error:
       !
-Can't find row `not a row` in the data.
+Row `not a row` does not exist in the data.

 ---